 Springwood Preschool and Nursery’s Policies and Procedures

 Staffs are expected to keep to a code of conduct when working at Springwood.
-A code of conduct reflects an organization’s values and sets standards for behaviour.
-A code is used to let everyone within a group and outside of it knows exactly what the code’s creators believe.
+A code of conduct reflects an organisation’s values and sets standards for behaviour.
+A code is used to let everyone within a group and outside of it know exactly what the code’s creators believe.

 The policies that form part of our setting are in place to improve operational effectiveness.
 Staff have designated job descriptions that vary as to the role that they have been given.